rtlee9/recipe-box/README.md

 # Recipe box

-Scrape sets of recipes from food websites.
-Currently supports three websites in Python 3:
+Recipe box scrapes recipes from food websites.
+The following websites are currently supported (Python 3):

 * [Foodnetwork.com](http://www.foodnetwork.com/)
 * [Epicurious.com](http://www.epicurious.com/)
 * [Allrecipes.com](http://allrecipes.com/)

+Please note that web scraping may be prohibited under the terms of use, and I recommend adhering the terms of use of each website.

 ## Usage